netlight-johannadagfalk/goclimate/README.md

 ## License

-All source code and assets are © GoClimateNeutral.
+All source code and assets are © GoClimateNeutral Sweden AB.
 All rights reserved.

 We are considering opening up our source code with an open source license, but have not yet found the right license.
 If you have any experience or